nunofachada/cf4ocl/docs/userguide.md

 1. The return value.
 2. [GError](https://developer.gnome.org/glib/stable/glib-Error-Reporting.html#GError)-based
-error reporting.
+error-reporting.

 The first method consists of analysing the return value of a function.
-Error throwing functions which return a pointer will return `NULL` if an error occurs.
+Error-throwing functions which return a pointer will return `NULL` if an error occurs.
 The remaining error-reporting functions return `CL_FALSE` if an error occurs (or `CL_TRUE` otherwise).
 Client code can check for errors by looking for `NULL` or `CL_FALSE` return values, depending on the function.
-This error handling method does not provide information on which exact error occured.
+This error handling method does not provide additional information about the reported error.
 For example:

 ~~~~~~~~~~~~~~~{.c}
 CCLContext* ctx;